 Bethel Babies’ Home (BBH)

-We work really closely with local health facilities to ensure the children get the right medical attention and additional support to thrive.
-It goes without saying that alongside the very practical support, they get all the affection and love that is so important.
+We work really closely with the local government Health Department to ensure the children receive the right medical attention and additional support to thrive especially in their early years.
+Alongside the very practical support, they have all the attention and love that is so vital to any child.

-As of February 2024, FOP is responsible for the care of 76 children, ranging from 6 months to 11 years of age.
+As of the end of December 2025, FOP is responsible for the care of 93 children, ranging from 8 weeks old to 13 years of age.

 Family Homes